 It was in that condition that I trusted my father would be wanting what was best for me.
 I had no clue there had been bad blood between king and warrior that would be healed if I consented.
 He gave me his blessing but blessing is only a word.
 Now I know a real blessing goes a longer way than that word, on that day.

 When the day came for the Fianna to arrive, strange clouds hung like omens as cantering hooves thundered into our castle yard.
 The noise of horse was everywhere.
-Stable lads cowered from their turbulent reek, every horse was a renowned champion, some black as the attire of the warriors they carried; horses and riders like silhouettes pacing and prancing, centaur clouding the sky.
+Some black as the attire of the warriors they carried, others piebald, rowan or bay; horses and riders like silhouettes pacing and prancing, centaur clouding the sky.

 “The myth is real.
 The myth is real” was sung as they marked the ground with their names, Luadaidh, Oisin, Oscar, Caoilte, Diorraing, Goll and Diarmuid who made holes in my back with his eyes.